Seven fires prophecy: Seven fires

 Originally, the prophecies were given by eight prophets in seven different time periods.
 According to oral tradition, the Mi'kmaq Nation heard the first Prophet.
 The remaining seven prophets appeared before and were recorded by the Anishinaabeg.
 A prophecy of each of these seven periods were then called a "fire".
 The teachings of the Seven fires prophecy also state that when the world has been befouled and the waters turned bitter by disrespect, human beings will have two options to choose from, materialism or spirituality.
-If they chose spirituality, they will survive, but if they chose materialism, it will be the end of it.
+If they choose spirituality, they will survive, but if they choose materialism, it will be the end of it.

 First

 In heeding this prophecy, the Anishinaabe peoples, after receiving guarantees of the safety of their "Fathers" (the Abenaki peoples) and their "allied brothers" (Mi'kmaq) of having the Anishinaabeg move inland, away from the Atlantic coast, mass migration of the Anishinaabeg took place, proceeding to the "First Stopping Place" known as Mooniyaang, known today as Montreal, Quebec.
 There, the Nation found a "turtle-shaped island" marked by miigis (cowrie) shells.

 The Nation grew to a large number and spread up both Ottawa River and the St. Lawrence River.
 The second of the "turtle-shaped island" marked by miigis shells was at Niagara Falls.